ujwala-rapalli/Chronic-Disease-Prevention-Tracker/README.md

 An early-warning system to monitor and predict the risk of chronic diseases like **diabetes**, **hypertension**, **cardiovascular conditions**, and **high cholesterol** — while also providing **personalized intervention suggestions**.

-> ✅ Built entirely by Ujwala Rapalli to showcase understanding of end-to-end AI/ML systems, health analytics, and real-world deployment.
-> ✅ Intended for demonstration in interviews to validate skills in data preprocessing, modeling, interpretation, and solution architecture.

 🔗 **Live Demo:** [Streamlit App](https://chronic-disease-prevention-tracker-mygmwgckcin2uhjqdyhiip.streamlit.app/)
 📦 **GitHub Repo:** [Chronic Disease Prevention Tracker](https://github.com/ujwala-rapalli/Chronic-Disease-Prevention-Tracker)